courtfroehlig/DSICapstone/README.md

 <img align="center" img src="EU_survey_map.png" alt="EU Map" width="500" height="333">
 </p>

-I iniitally divided the target variable, confidence, into two (relatively) equal groups of ‘low’ and ‘high’ confidence around the median.
+I initially divided the target variable, confidence, into two (relatively) equal groups of ‘low’ and ‘high’ confidence around the median.
 That is, 54% of participants were in in the low confidence group and 45% of participants were in the high confidence group.
 These were uneven groups due to the the high proportion of data points that were positioned exactly at the median.

 <b> Modelling </b>